martian-lang/martian-docs/content/writing-pipelines/index.md

 ## Compiling* Code

-One of the core components and principal benefits of Martian is `mrc`, a tool which statically verifies your MRO code before you commit to a resource-intensive run of your pipeline. `mrc` identifies and helps you fix errors that you might otherwise encounter hours, days, or even weeks into your pipeline run.
+One of the core components and principal benefits of Martian is `mrc`, a tool which statically verifies your MRO code before you commit to a potentially resource-intensive run of your pipeline. `mrc` identifies and helps you fix errors that you might otherwise encounter hours, days, or even weeks into your pipeline run.

 While `mrc` does not actually compile* your code into an intermediate or binary format, it does perform many of the same parsing and semantic checking steps that a compiler would, helping you to write correct code, and making it easier to perform major refactorings when necessary.

 ### Running `mrc`

 `mrc` takes a list of MRO filenames as arguments and parses and verifies those files, emitting line-numbered messages for any errors encountered.
 If given the `--all` option, it will parse and verify all MRO files found in your `MROPATH`.
 The following verification steps are performed:

-- **Preprocessing**: All `@include` directives are recursively executed to produce a single string of MRO code.
-A source map is constructed so that later stages of processing can report errors with file-specific line numbers.
+- **Preprocessing**: All `@include` directives are recursively evaluated.
 Any preprocessing errors, such as a file not found, will stop `mrc` and be reported.
-- **Lexing and Parsing**: The MRO code string produced by the preprocessor is then lexed and parsed according to the [Martian grammar](https://github.com/martian-lang/martian/blob/master/src/martian/core/grammar.y), producing an in-memory abstract syntax tree.
+- **Lexing and Parsing**: The MRO code produced by the preprocessor is then lexed and parsed according to the [Martian grammar](https://github.com/martian-lang/martian/blob/master/src/martian/core/grammar.y) to produce an in-memory representation of the pipeline called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 Any syntax errors will stop `mrc` and be reported.
-- **Semantic Analysis**: The abstract syntax tree is then analyzed according a number of semantic rules.
+- **Semantic Analysis**: The AST produced by the parser abstract syntax tree is then analyzed according a number of semantic rules.
 Any semantic errors will will be reported.
   - All referenced types are built-ins or user-defined with `filetype`.
   - All called stages and pipelines are defined.
   - All parameter names are unique within each stage or pipeline interface.